Normal to Dissent.

 Taking the ideas of representation – and misrepresentation – as a starting point, this exhibition brings together creative practitioners who challenge established norms, offer alternative perspectives and seek to bring about change.

-This display features eighteen examples of printed material from the CSM Museum and Study Collection on the subject of women’s suffrage documenting acts of protest, provocation, solidarity and control.
+This display featured eighteen examples of printed material from the CSM Museum and Study Collection on the subject of women’s suffrage documenting acts of protest, provocation, solidarity and control.

-This display is a counterpoint to the historical material in Window One, with eighteen works and projects by students, staff and alumni from the Art, Culture & Enterprise, Drama & Performance and Graphic Communication Design programmes at Central Saint Martins.
+This display acted as a counterpoint to the historical material in Window One, with eighteen works and projects by students, staff and alumni from the Art, Culture & Enterprise, Drama & Performance and Graphic Communication Design programmes at Central Saint Martins.

-Spanning the personal and political, individual and collective, these works show range, depth and sustained engagement with issues of representation, agency and power across our communities of practice.
+Spanning the personal and political, individual and collective, these works showed range, depth and sustained engagement with issues of representation, agency and power across our communities of practice.

-The gallery is being treated as an evolving workshop space open to the public and aims for a wider exploration of issues around representation, misrepresentation and dissent.
+Throughout the exhibition, the gallery was treated as an evolving workshop space open to the public and aims for a wider exploration of issues around representation, misrepresentation and dissent.
+Visit CSM News to read more about the exhibition.

 Sarah Cole (Senior Lecturer)